Call us on 694 694

 Under Data Protection legislation you have the following rights free of charge:

 Subject to exceptions detailed in Data Protection legislation, you have a right of access to all personal data we hold about you.
 If you wish to exercise this right, or you have any questions regarding your personal data, please write to the Data Protection Officer at the address overleaf.
 We will respond within one month from receipt of a valid request, and in any event, without undue delay.

 If you are applying for a loan with us, your application may be decided using purely automated decision making technology.
 This means that the personal information you provide (or is collected through background and credit checks) is fed through our computer systems and marked against a list of parameters we are prepared to accept if your loan application is to be successful.
 If your information does not meet pre-programmed criteria, your loan application may be declined.
-The decision as to whether to grant you a loan or not, is therefore “automatically determined”.
+The decision as to whether to grant you a loan is therefore “automatically determined”.